 Ryan Palm is a key member of our customer service team at HelloMD.
-He is also a new contributor to the HelloMD blog, discussing his own experiences with cannabis.
+He is also a new contributor to the HelloMD blog, discussing his own experiences with cannabis, back pain and dehydration.

 Cannabis Solved My Back Pain…Mostly